BedrockStreaming/BabitchClient/README.md

     docker run --name m6web-babitch-client -p 8000:80 m6web-babitch-client

-You now have a BabitchClient listening on port `8000`!
+You now have a BabitchClient instance listening on port `8000`!

 ## Credits